 Feeling especially adventurous?
 Study and mimic treasures displayed in special cases.

-Do the folds in the ancient samurai armor make it stronger?
-Add folds to your piece to find out!
-Or add wacky shapes and colors like the ones found in a Michael Graves mailbox (hint: could you replicate those columns by rolling pieces of cardboard?).
+How do the elegant lines in Hoosier designer Norman Norell's women's coat make it more beautiful?
+Can you design your own piece of cardboard clothing?
+Or add wacky fringe and colors like the embroidered purse and peacock feather folding fan.
 Check out fossils, crystals and other wild objects from nature and mimic the details in your masterpiece.

 From within our own collection, fascinating objects from fossils and toys to armor and fashion will teach us how engineering techniques are used in everyday objects.
 Come back every three months to see new treasures!

-Before or after engineering your own masterpiece, grab a pair of 3-D glasses, a bag of popcorn, and see the awe-inspiring "Dream Big 3-D" documentary, opening at the Indiana State Museum IMAX Theater in November.
+Before or after engineering your own masterpiece, grab a pair of 3-D glasses, a bag of popcorn, and see the awe-inspiring "Dream Big 3-D" documentary at the Indiana State Museum IMAX Theater.
+Receive $2 off the price of museum admission with the purchase of an IMAX ticket (discount not available online).

 Purchase tickets in-person at the IMAX Theater or online here.